meilisearch/documentation/guides/advanced_guides/datatypes.md

 ### Object

 JSON objects are written in key/value pairs and surrounded by curly braces.
-An object is broken into separate string tokens.
+An object is broken into separate string tokens, which means separate words.

+After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.

 #### Example